Linux command line navigation tips/tricks 3 - the CDPATH environment variable

 In the first part of this series, we discussed the cd - command in detail, and the in the second part, we took an in-depth look into the pushd and popd commands as well as the scenarios where-in they come in handy.

-Continuing with our discussion on the command line navigation aspects, in this tutorial, we'll discuss the CDPATH environment variable through easy to understand examples.
-We'll also discuss some advance details related to this variable.
+Continuing with our discussion on the command line navigation aspects, in this tutorial, we'll discuss the CDPATH environment variable through easy-to-understand examples.
+We'll also discuss some advanced details related to this variable.

 The CDPATH environment variable